Get Rock Hard Abs with This 4-Minute Japanese Trick

 Ideally, you should do a series of these exercises over the course of four minutes at a good pace without stopping.

-Put on some music and do it every day and always respect your body’s limits.
+Play some music and do them every day.
+However, don’t forget to respect your body’s limits.
 After a few weeks, your abs and stomach will be firmer and more toned.
+Are you ready?